nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/phv_2Bv2PrA/index.md

 ---
 title: What is Agile?
-description: This is a video about applying agile philosophy to foster change and growth in both personal and professional realms.
+description: Discover how Agile philosophy can transform your personal and professional life.
+Join us for insights on growth, teamwork, and continuous improvement!
 date: 2022-10-07T10:41:41Z
 videoId: phv_2Bv2PrA
 url: /resources/videos/:slug